 Perhaps most horrifically of all is when The Punisher went on a murder spree in an entire comic entitled “The Punisher Kills the Marvel Universe” in 1995.

 Intent on killing superheroes and villains alike, he rounds up all the mutants only to annihilate them with a nuclear missile and savagely slays Spider-Man, Captain America, Hawkeye, the Human Torch, and countless other heroes.
 He even murders a sleeping Bruce Banner!

-- How These 10 Superheroes Without Powers Are Defeating Evil - When you think about superheroes, you usually imagine almighty folk, am I right?
+- 15 Superheroes Without Powers Who Are Defeating Evil With No Problems - When you think about superheroes, you usually imagine almighty folk, am I right?
 Well, here are 10 superheroes without powers who might make you reconsider that notion.